chinamike65/hugo-tuolesi/content/book3/book3en.md

 There is no Guru Yoga in Sutra, only in Tantra.

-The meaning of guru yoga is to visualize the indistinguishableness of the guru and the Buddha, the indistinguishability of the guru and the Buddha Shakyamuni, and the Buddhas and Tathagatas.
+The meaning of guru yoga is to visualize the indistinguishability of the guru and the Buddha, the indistinguishability of the guru and the Buddha Shakyamuni, and the Buddhas and Tathagatas.

 After contemplating in this way, because the guru is regarded as the Buddhas and Tathagatas, if you offer a cup of water to the guru, it is equivalent to offering a cup of water to the Buddhas and Tathagatas, not just one or two Buddhas.